 These changes are completely independent of move priority, Speed, Trick Room and so on; they just modify the turn order directly.
 As all of them involve regular 0-priority moves and cannot affect moves that have already happened when the triggering move is used, however, high-priority moves will in practice indeed always strike first; only low- and neutral-priority moves can have their order scrambled as a result of these moves.

-Your Pokémon's "calculated Speed" is its Speed stat with all appropriate Speed modifiers applied, as follows (note that this list is ordered mostly arbitrarily and due to rounding errors you could be off by a few points if you were to actually do the calculation if any non-integers are involved; if you need exact accuracy, check the UPC page on timing notes for the game you're playing):
+Your Pokémon's "calculated Speed" is its Speed stat with all appropriate Speed modifiers applied, as follows (note that this list is ordered mostly arbitrarily and due to rounding errors you could be off by a few points if you were to actually do the calculation if any non-integers are involved; if you need exact accuracy, I'm afraid this is not the page you're looking for):

 - Initially, consider the Speed to be the Pokémon's out-of-battle Speed stat as shown on its summary screen.